If you are new to jPlayer, check out the Quick Start Guide.

 This method is used to access configuration information inside jPlayer.

 The options are defined in the constructor.
 Full get access is enabled, where a copy of the option is returned.
 However you may currently only set a limited number of options after instancing jPlayer.
-See the jPlayer Options.
+These are indicated by the † symbol.
+See also, the jPlayer Options.

 String defining the option property name.
 Supports dot notation.